 - Christ as Intercessor: Romans 8:34, “Who is to condemn?
 Christ Jesus is the one who died—more than that, who was raised—who is at the right hand of God, who indeed is interceding for us.”
 (ESV)

-Lutherans only pray directly to God
+Lutherans Only Pray Directly to God

 Hail Mary, full of grace,